urbster1/synfig-import-labels/README.md

 GENERATE_OBJECTS = True     # set to True to generate objects (such as text layers) for each label
 #
 # settings below only matter to object generation. don't bother if GENERATE_OBJECTS is False.
+# I have also created a new template called "appearing-text-2" that is a modified version of the original.
 TEMPLATE_NAME = "appearing-text"  # the name of template you want to use. must be located in templates/ subdirectory, with .xml extension. default is "popping-text"
+SPLIT_WORDS = False			# split each word in a separate object WAYPOINT_TYPE = "halt"      # one of: constant, auto, linear, clamped, halt
+# default value for RANDOM_ORIGIN is now set to zero
-SPLIT_WORDS = False			# split each word in a separate object WAYPOINT_TYPE = "halt"      # one of: constant, auto, linear, clamped, halt RANDOM_ORIGIN = 70          # set to a percentage [0-100] to randomize the object origin in the whole document viewbox (0 will stack them all at [0,0])
+RANDOM_ORIGIN = 0          # set to a percentage [0-100] to randomize the object origin in the whole document viewbox (0 will stack them all at [0,0])
+# The animation interval below used to be applied before and after the animation, but I have modified the script so that the
+# interval is now within the start and end times specified by the labels.txt file.
-ANIMATION_INTERVAL = 0.5    # interval (before and after the label time) used for (in & out) transition, in seconds. default is 0.5
+ANIMATION_INTERVAL = 0.5    # interval used for (in & out) transition, in seconds. default is 0.5
 #
 ```